 Hi there!
 My name is Agatha Abreu.
-I am half Brazilian and half Portuguese, and I currently live in Dublin - the heart of the rainy (but lovely) Ireland.
+I am half Brazilian and half Portuguese, and I currently live in Cork, in the rainy (but lovely) Ireland.
 I consider myself part of the Y generation: gamer, online since always and constantly taking pictures (my phone is my best friend).
 During my childhood, I always stood out because of my writing, drawings and talkative manner (heritage from my happy and noisy family I guess).
 Years later, I put everything in a blender and decided to study Social Communication – Bachelor in Journalism, at the Catholic University of Santos.

 In Brazil, my experience started during college, when my grades in the discipline of New Technologies brought me an invite to be part of the University's website team; responsible for content and illustration.
 Next, I integrated the online crew of A Tribuna Journal (the main newspaper/portal of Santos and the Metropolitan Region of São Paulo's coast).
 After having finished my studies, I also worked as Digital Media Analyst in Itanhaém City Council and as a freelance content writer for a few websites and blogs.